Jokezor/EUvsVIRUS/README.md

 # Our-Connected-Future
-Connecting businesses and people with great ideas during a time of need.
+Connecting collaborators and people with great ideas during a time of need.

 # Now everything will run inside docker to handle ease of use with different packages and scalability